-DGI rethinks eating by combining an understanding of traditional foods, modern trends, and human behavior.
-For example, what if Mozzarella could be eaten like a pasta?
+DGI rethinks eating by combining an understanding of traditional foods, modern trends and human behaviour.
+For example, what if mozzarella could be eaten like a pasta dish?
 Galbani asked DGI to explore new opportunities for the Santa Lucia brand of mozzarella.
-The focus was on changing the format of mozzarella so it could be eaten like a pasta.
+The focus was on changing the format of mozzarella so it could be eaten like a pasta dish.
 The challenge was to keep the product within the bounds of what is considered mozzarella.
-The design needed to be a product which was white, round, soft, and preserved in whey.
+The design needed to be a product that was white, round, soft and preserved in whey.
 The product needed to remain authentic.
-People typically like to eat mozzarella as it is or dress it, however, there are no available mozzarella products on the market that can retain a dressing.
+People typically like to eat mozzarella as it is or dress it.
+However, there are no available mozzarella products on the market that can retain a dressing.
 This led to investigating traditional pasta formats.
-After much experimentation, orecchiette was the closest shape to the round edgeless appeal of mozzarella.
+After much experimentation, orecchiette pasta was found to be the closest shape to the round, edgeless appeal of mozzarella.
 Copying the shape of orecchiette was possible without altering the cheese making process.
 The technique only required small changes to the standard production line.
 The result was a product that enhanced the experience of eating mozzarella.

-The first route was suitable for Mulino Bianco.
-This involved strengthening the link between current products and artisan tradition which has been weakened from years of industrial production.
+The first route was suitable for the Mulino Bianco brand.
+It involved strengthening the link between current products and artisan tradition, which has been weakened from years of industrial production.
 DGI suggested that Barilla reconsider their approach and proposed a range of concepts designed to proudly show traces of the traditional processes that have survived the industrial scale-up.
 For example, when breadsticks are made by a baker, the dough is stretched and pinched at the ends.
-During the manufacturing process, the dough is stretched in the same way but by a machine rather than a baker.
-The pinched ends are usually cut away for standardizing purposes.
-DGI suggested that Barilla should keep the pinched edges and show that not all of the artisan process has been lost.
+During the manufacturing process, the dough is stretched in the same way, but by a machine rather than a baker.
+The pinched ends are usually cut away for standardising purposes.
+DGI suggested that Barilla keep the pinched edges to show that not all of the artisan process has been lost.
 This led to the creation of the Raggianti breadstick line by Mulino Bianco in 2006.

-The second route was suitable for Pavesi, this involved specializing the product for social occasions such as parties.
+The second route was suitable for the Pavesi brand and involved tailoring the product for social occasions such as parties.
 The aim was to widen the range of ways in which a bread stick can be eaten.
 Inspiration was taken from the shape of celery stalks.
 The new design of breadstick is used for dipping and spreading.
-For this concept Barilla developed and patented a new manufacturing technology.
+For this concept, Barilla developed and patented a new manufacturing technology.

 Rev Wraps by Hormel

 Hormel teamed up with DGI to design the product strategy for a new range of wrap sandwiches.
 After researching the eating trends of the Western world, it is clear that the current hectic pace of everyday life has blurred the separation between snacks and meals.
 As a result, people are looking for convenient solutions with nutritional value.
-Packaged foods were not meeting this demand, as they are perceived as junk food and empty calories.
-Working closely with ethnographic researchers across the US, DGI developed a clear understanding of the relevant consumer demand spaces such as functionality and emotional needs.
+Packaged foods were not meeting this demand, as they were perceived as junk food and empty calories.
+Working closely with ethnographic researchers across the United States, DGI developed a clear understanding of the relevant consumer demand spaces, including functionality and emotional needs.
 The insights gained from these different demand spaces enabled the team to define the key product characteristics to serve these needs, including the product format, communication mood and food design.
-While developing a range of product concepts we explored the semantics of different industrial product design characteristics, such as food product construction and packaging interaction.
+While developing a range of product concepts, we explored the semantics of different industrial product design characteristics, such as food product construction and packaging interaction.
 The end product was the Rev Wrap, Hormel’s most successful launch ever.

-Conserve Italia, a preserved fruit and vegetable producer asked DGI to stimulate their internal innovation processes through a broad creative exploration of product concepts.
+Conserve Italia, a preserved fruit and vegetable producer, asked DGI to stimulate their internal innovation processes through a broad creative exploration of product concepts.
 DGI proposed playing with the above map and either challenging or strengthening the established position of each category.
-Most people perceive fruit as being simultaneously nourishing, refreshing, indulgent, and healthy.
-For freshly picked fruit, these values are evenly balanced, while for processed fruit some values are inevitably enhanced at the expense of others.
+Most people perceive fruit as being simultaneously nourishing, refreshing, indulgent and healthy.
+For freshly picked fruit, these values are evenly balanced.
+On the other hand, for processed fruit, some values are inevitably enhanced at the expense of others.

 Two of the traditional forms of preserved fruit include dried fruit and compotes.
 The aim was to think of new ways to present fruit products for customers.
 Compotes are often associated with baby food and dried fruits are often seen as an old-fashioned indulgence.
-The concept for compotes and dried fruit was based on the idea of energy and power.
-The design and concept was a product with dried fruit shaped like four energy-filled batteries.
+The concepts our team developed for compotes and dried fruit were based on the idea of energy and power.
+The design and concept developed into a product with dried fruit shaped like four energy-filled batteries.
 For compotes, the design included a green power pouch of apple compote.

 At times it can be difficult to balance the fast pace of life alongside healthy eating.
-Conserve Italia released a range of packed and ready-to-to eat fresh fruit that quickly gained market share.
+Conserve Italia released a range of packed and ready-to-eat fresh fruit that quickly gained market share.
 However, DGI wanted to build on this by creating a pre-sliced fruit with a greater purpose that went beyond simple convenience.
-The product needed to have multiple uses such as a snack, dessert, special treat, or a healthy food that could be added to a child or adult’s lunch.
+The product needed to have multiple uses, serving as a snack, dessert, special treat or a healthy food that could be added to a child or adult’s lunch.
 The solution was the creation of the concept of a pre-washed and cut apple with an accompanying custard dip.

-Due to the rising cost of raw materials, Knorr were evaluating the possibility of changing the format and packaging of stock cubes with the idea of eliminating the thin aluminum foil that wraps each individual cube.
-As part of Knorr’s explorations, DGI were entrusted with carrying out the initial broad exploration of new product concepts.
-Many ideas were generated such as developing a new shape for the use of other packaging technologies, creating a rigid compact tablet, a soluble shell with a soft product center and, a jelly stock cube
+Due to the rising cost of raw materials, Knorr was evaluating the possibility of changing the format and packaging of stock cubes, with the idea of eliminating the thin aluminium foil that wraps each individual cube.
+As part of Knorr’s explorations, DGI was entrusted with carrying out the initial exploration of new product concepts.
+Many ideas were generated, including developing a new shape for the use of other packaging technologies, creating a rigid compact tablet, designing a soluble shell with a soft product centre and creating a jelly stock cube.

-The act of unwrapping the aluminum foil around a stock cube is a ritual that enhances the sense of its value.
+The act of unwrapping the aluminium foil that encases a stock cube is a ritual that enhances the sense of its value.
 Individually protected by a valuable material, the product acquires the allure of a fine chocolate.
 While developing concepts, this ritual aspect was reproduced by taking inspiration from the art of confectionary.